Donovan exploded. "Don't call me Don!"

 "In a sense," Shipper-as-narrator writes in a passage of rare sobriety, "this was the real Beatles' Reunion, not the publicly craved for Beatles' Reunion."

-This was a reunion between four old friends who'd shared the most tumultuous, creative, exhilarating, terrifying, and ultimately gratifying experience of anyone from their generation.
-Nobody wanted to bring up business, because it was business that drove them apart.
-Right now it felt good to bask in that peculiar radiation that everyone experiences at a reunion of this sort.
-For the Beatles this experience was heightened a hundredfold.
-Only those who have risen to the level where they are surrounded daily by those who are either afraid of them or in awe of them can know the terrible loneliness and dehumanization of such a life.
-Friendship and cameraderie become just faint childhood memories.
-How could a Beatle be certain of anyone who claimed to be a friend, knowing fully well that to grant a Beatle's friendship was to grant a profitable commodity to its recipient - economically, socially and every other way.
-It's not surprising they preferred the friendly abuse they were dishing out to each other to the phoney, illegitimate praise they'd heard from everyone else in their individual circles for the preceeding nine years.
+Only those who have risen to the level where they are surrounded daily by those who are either afraid of them or in awe of them can know the terrible loneliness and dehumanization of such a life. [...]
+It's not surprising they preferred the friendly abuse they were dishing out to each other to the phoney, illegitimate praise they'd heard from everyone else in their individual circles for the preceding nine years.
 Easy to understand, too, postponing the topic of business that had brought such a terrible and unforeseen loneliness the last time it came up nine years earlier.

 Nevertheless, they do finally agree to reform, and Macca goes to Lennon's Benedict Canyon mansion to prepare for the reunion album: